How the Mechanical Properties and Thickness of Glass Affect TPaD Performance: Relation Between Power Consumption and Contact Force

 \subsection{Model of Fingertip-TPaD System}

-The lumped-parameter model (Fig. \ref{fig:subfig:a}) includes the vibrating TPaD, the artificial finger, and the electrical behavior of the piezoelectric actuator.
-For present purposes, we assume the fingertip stays in contact with the TPaD.
-In the equivalent circuit model (Fig. \ref{fig:subfig:b}), the impedance of artificial finger and the TPaD are represented by an inductor ($L$, capacitor ($C$) and resistor ($R$).
-The static capacitance (${C_0}$) of the piezoelectric actuator is 9.88 nF and the resistance of the shunt resistor (${R_0}$) is $100\Omega \pm 0.1\%$.
+The simplified lumped-parameter model (Fig. \ref{fig:subfig:a}) includes the vibrating TPaD, the artificial finger, and the electrical behavior of the piezoelectric actuator.
+For present purposes, we assume the fingertip stays in contact with the TPaD when the vibration amplitude is low.
+In the equivalent circuit model (Fig. \ref{fig:subfig:b}), an equivalent inductor ($L$), capacitor ($C$), and resistor ($R$), which represent the impedance of artificial finger and the TPaD in the lumped-parameter model, are reflected on the electrical circuit of the piezoelectric actuator by the electromechanical conversion factor ($\gamma$).
+The static capacitance (${C_0}$) of the piezoelectric actuator is 9.88 nF and the resistance of the shunt resistor (${R_0}$) is $100\Omega \pm 0.1\%$. $u_g$ and $i_g$ are the voltage and the current across the motional branch of the TPaD, respectively.
 Other parameters were estimated based on a measurement of the electrical impedance of the fingertip-TPaD system.
+In addition, the pressing force (${f_f}$) is a static force, which is not included in the dynamic analysis of this model.
+But, the effect of the pressing force (${f_f}$) is reflected on the changes of the equivalent inductor ($L$), capacitor ($C$), and resistor ($R$) because a higher pressing force introduces more finger tissue to the finger-TPaD system.

 The transfer function from $i(t)$ to ${u_g(t)}$ is equal to:

 from which impedance of the TPaD system can be found:

 where ${X_0} = - \frac{1}{{{C_0}\omega}}$ and ${X_1} = L\omega - \frac{1}{{C\omega}}$ represent the imaginary impedance of the static capacitor and the motional branch of the TPaD, respectively.